 We’re not saying a new sportsbook can’t become an elite option.
 After all, all of the sportsbooks we recommend to players ahead of others were once new shops.
 It’s just a lot riskier to deposit there, particularly in U.S. market, instead of using a site that’s been in business for a decade or more.

-Betting sites servicing U.S. residents are always going have some level of risk.
-You can reduce that level of risk by depositing with the highest rated and most trusted sportsbooks.
+Betting sites servicing U.S. residents are always going to have some level of risk.
+You can reduce that level of risk by depositing with the highest-rated and most trusted sportsbooks.